Research

 Origin of Phobos and Deimos

 The one of main objective of MMX is to investigate whether the Martian moons are captured asteroids or fragments that coalesced after a giant impact with Mars.
-MEGANE (gamma-ray spectrometer on MMX) will reveal the elemental compositions of bulk Phobos, which helps us to understand the Phobos's origin.
+MEGANE (gamma-ray spectrometer on MMX) will reveal the elemental compositions of bulk Phobos, which helps us understand Phobos's origin.
 Also, the isotopic analysis for return samples will give a strong constraint.
 We are preparing the analytical protocols for return sample, and investigating the capability of MEGANE by parameter study.

 (Member: Tomohiro Usui, Kaori Hirata, Ryuki Hyodo, Haruna Sugahara, Ryota Fukai, and Yuki Uchida)